OrisTrack Phase 1 is a phone-on-music-stand feasibility prototype for

 The next step is a staged methodological pathway rather than a

-product build: synthesis, definition, feasibility, reliability,
+product claim: scope definition, feasibility, usability,

 Read more